container-interop/service-provider/PSR-XX-provider.md

 The `$service` parameter MAY be typehinted as required by the extension, and MAY be nullable.

-The extension MUST return the modified service instance.
+An extension MUST return the modified service instance.

+An extension MAY return `null` for a service - this SHOULD NOT be treated as an error, as other services may have nullable dependencies, and (as stated in section 1.3) the existing service could intentionally be `null`.

 ### 1.4.
 Dependencies